peemnoin/2026-ITCS386-Sec1-liu-qi/README.md

 - `true` if the slot at `(row, col)` is mutable
 - `false` if the slot at `(row, col)` is locked

-Exceptional behaviour: Unlike `isSlotAvailable()`, this method does **not** call `inRange()` before accessing the array — it directly evaluates `this.mutable[row][col]`.
-Passing a `row` or `col` outside the board's bounds will therefore throw an uncaught `ArrayIndexOutOfBoundsException` instead of returning a boolean.
-This test suite focuses on the method's normal (in-range) contract; boundary/out-of-range behaviour for array access is covered separately in the ACoC/BCC/MBCC test suites written for other methods.
+Exceptional behaviour: Unlike `isSlotAvailable()`, this method does not call `inRange()` before accessing the array.
+It reads `this.mutable[row][col]` directly, so a `row` or `col` outside the board throws an uncaught `ArrayIndexOutOfBoundsException` instead of returning a boolean.
+Out-of-range input is outside the scope of this suite, which tests the method's normal in-range contract.

 #### 4. Input Domain Modeling
 ##### Interface-based characteristic